Skip to main content

 Overviewโ€‹

-This page describes the Aerospike configuration settings and considerations for using TLS in Aerospike implementations.
+This page describes the Aerospike configuration settings and considerations for using Transport Layer Security (TLS) in Aerospike implementations.
 For specific information about configuring Aerospike to use TLS on your network, see TLS Configuration.

 Aerospike Enterprise Edition supports TLS for the following network traffic: